dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The architecture of the program was typical for those days.
 There was a Master Operating Program, appropriately called「the MOP.」Its job was to manage basic IO functions and provide the rudiments of a console「shell.」Many of the divisions of Teradyne shared the MOP source code, but each had forked it for its own uses.
 Consequently, we would send source code updates around to each other in the form of marked-up listings that we would then integrate manually (and very carefully).

 A special-purpose utility layer controlled the measurement hardware, the positioning tables, and the laser.
 The boundary between this layer and the MOP was muddled at best.
 While the utility layer called the MOP, the MOP had been specifically modified for that layer, and often called back into it.
-Indeed, we didn’t really think of these two as separate layers.
+Indeed, we didn't really think of these two as separate layers.
 To us, it was just some code that we added to the MOP in a highly coupled way.

 Next came the isolation layer.
 This layer provided a virtual machine interface for the application programs, which were written in a completely different domain-specific data-driven language (DSL).
 The language had operations for moving the laser, moving the table, making cuts, making measurements, and so on.
 Our customers would write their laser trimming application programs in this language, and the isolation layer would execute them.